 Needless to say, the requirements and conditions of probation can be extremely

 restrictive.
-Sullivan Brill can help end your probation term early.
-Our
+Sullivan & Brill, LLP can help end your probation term

-criminal defense lawyers have experience drafting and filing motions with
+early.
+Our criminal defense lawyers have experience drafting and filing

-the court requesting that a client's probation end early.
-Usually,
+motions with the court requesting that a client's probation end early.

-attached to these motions are exhibits, such as work documents, letters
+Usually, attached to these motions are exhibits, such as work documents,

-of support, certificates, that seeks to persuade a court to grant our
+letters of support, certificates, that seeks to persuade a court to grant

 Once our motions are filed, the Department of Probation will add their